 - not too short.

-I had no idea what I was getting myself into, but in the end I loved my haircut.
+I had no idea what I was getting myself into, but in the end, I loved my haircut.
 While the stylist was cutting away, we spoke about daily hair care routines, products, and different styles to try.
-The biggest take away from my DevaChan experience was to use silicone and sulfate free products, but also to limit the amount of times I use heat.
+The biggest take away from my DevaChan experience was to use silicone and sulfate free products, but also to limit the number of times I use heat.

 Since then (June 2015) I have only used heat to my hair twice.
 The first time (Fall 2015) was to check my length before I got my second DevaCut and the second time (December 2015) my hair had been in braids and it needed a deep wash and set.
 Surprisingly, I did not like my hair straightened (using a flat-iron and/or blow dry method).
 I loved how much my hair grew within four months, but after two days I missed my curls.